Our Senior Leadership Team

 I joined Royds Hall Community School in September 2016 and have recently taken the post of Deputy Headteacher (Quality of Education).
 In this role, I oversee the curriculum, student outcomes and teaching and learning.
 I am also responsible for planning and coordinating the staff development and the quality assurance of teaching and learning across the school.
 Working at Royds Hall Community School as part of the senior leadership team is something that I am extremely proud of.
 It is a privilege to help shape the future of our students and I am extremely passionate about ensuring that students are receiving the best possible learning experience.

-Julie Donnelly - Assistant Headteacher
+Julie Donnelly - Associate Deputy Headteacher

 My Name is Julie Donnelly, I am Assistant Headteacher with responsibility for Quality of Education, Teaching.

 I will lead on ‘Teaching and Learning’ ensuring that the strategic aims and objectives support staff and students and quality assure learning and teaching in school.

 I will be responsible for strategically planning the CPD programme and sharing of pedagogy to ensure teachers are helping students, to know and remember more and ensure that teachers use assessment well, to help students embed and use knowledge fluently or to check understanding and inform teaching.

 I am the Assistant Headteacher focusing on Positive Behaviours and Attitudes.